 Quinoa is high in fiber, and many other vitamins and minerals such as iron, potassium, magnesium, calcium, phosphorous, copper, folate, zinc, manganese, and many other essential nutrients.
 (Source)

 At that same time, quinoa contains oxalates, which inhibit the absorption of calcium and can cause kidney stones.
 It also contains phytic acid that binds with other minerals making it unavailable to our body to some extent.

 Health Benefits of Quinoa

-Fiber is helpful in keeping intestinal system healthy and excretes excess fat.
-Thus this is also helps in keeping check on bad fat and our heart healthy.
+Fiber is helpful in keeping the intestinal system healthy and excretes excess fat.
+Thus this also helps in keeping a check on bad fat and our heart healthy.

 Quinoa has a low glycemic index (GI), and thus it helps to keep blood sugar levels steady.
-So this is a great food for diabetic patients also.
+So this is an excellent food for diabetic patients also.
 A low glycemic index helps in reducing hunger resulting in smaller portion size and less overeating.
 That ultimately leads to a balanced weight.

 The high protein content keeps full for longer giving satiety.
-So no unnecessary eating habit also leads to balanced weight with high probability of weightloss too.
+So no unnecessary eating habit also leads to a balanced weight with a high probability of weight loss too.

 This is a healthy low-carb food you must include if you target to shed some extra pounds.

 Quinoa contains a high amount of magnesium, potassium, zinc, and iron which are essential for maintaining a vital system.